Feldioara: Feldioara

 Feldioara has a medieval fortress long believed to have been built by the Teutonic Knights.
 However, more recent studies show that the Fortress in Feldioara was actually constructed by the local community.
 The name of the village comes from the Hungarian word földvár, which means "the clay fortress".
 The ruins of the fortress can still be seen today.
 The German name Marienburg means "fortress of the Virgin Mary".

 Rotbav

 Rotbav is the Romanian name of the formerly Saxon village of Roiderbrich (Transylvanian-Saxon name), called Rothbach in German and (Szász-)Veresmart and (Szász-)Vörösmárt in Hungarian, Szász meaning Saxon.

 Colonia Reconstrucția

 Colonia Reconstrucția is the Romanian Communist-era name of a workers' settlement established in the 1930s around a new brick factory and initially called after it, Colonia Bohn in Romanian and Bohntelep in Hungarian.

 The company running the factory was nationalised by the new Communist regime in 1948 and the factory was renamed Reconstruția ('Reconstruction'), with the settlement being administratively detached in the 1950s from the village of Feldioara under the name of Colonia Reconstruția.

 History

 At "La Pârâuț" in Rotbav, archaeologists discovered an important Bronze Age site with six distinct occupation layers.

-The castra of Feldioara was a fort in the Roman province of Dacia and part of the Limes Alutanus defensive system.